 When it comes to Typography, you can add text styles and formatting directly from the canvas in the Editor.
 Open your prototype, choose your DS library from the list at the bottom of the left-hand panel, select the text element on the canvas and add it to the Text styles section by clicking +Text style.
 The font along with its size and weight will upload to the library and its design system.

-Adding UI Patterns works the same as with text elements, from the Editor.
-Open your prototype, select a symbol on the canvas and add it to the Symbols section by clicking +Symbol.
+Adding Components works the same as with text elements, from the Editor.
+Open your prototype, select the elements on the canvas and add it to the Components section by clicking +Component.

 Creating a Design System with a DS Library

 To build a Design System from an existing Design System Library, you must first choose the library from the drop-down when creating a new Design System.
 All components in the library will be now included in the corresponding sections of the design system.
 But in order to do that, you first need to have permissions to edit that Design System Library.
 One Design System Library can have only one corresponding Design System.